 She started writing at age 11, knowing after entering and winning awards through the Young Author’s program (and for the next 2 years following) that she was determined to be a published author.

 Her first book, Awakening Alice—a sequel to Lewis Carroll’s Alice in Wonderland—was first published in the collaborative work Ghost on the Highway in 2006.
 She then went on to self-publish Awakening Alice along with its sequel A Ticket for Patience in an illustrated version, in 2007.
-She has since written eleven additional novels, two novellas, and two short story collections.
+She has since written eleven additional novels, two novellas, and three short story collections.

 Future books (already in progress) include a prequel to By Blood, By Moon and By Heart, By Sun; the next four books to the Steampunk mystery series The Case Files; The Pound (sequel to The Quad), and many, many others.
 Most recently, she has completed the anthology The Doll Collection: Volume One.
 This illustrated collection is the first of four, with each story touching on, relating to, or involving dolls, automata or marionettes.
 If you are into The Twilight Zone, Tales from the Crypt, or Hitchcock films, these will be to your liking.